-Bentgrass can be found on most golf courses in the northern U.S. It can be mowed as low as 1/10" and makes an ideal surface for putting greens and fairways.
+Bentgrass can be found on most golf courses in the Northern U.S. It can be mowed as low as 1/10" and makes an ideal surface for putting greens and fairways.
 Even when mowed very low, it forms a dense turf with a very fine-textured feel.
-The costs to maintain a home lawn of Bentgrass can be very costly due to its needs for fungicides, insecticides, fertilizer and expensive equipment needed to mow it.
-It also requires frequent watering - almost daily.
-Unlike other northern grasses, it grows by an extensive production of stolons.
+The costs to maintain a home lawn of bentgrass can be very costly due to the fungicides, insecticides, fertilizer, and expensive mowing equipment it requires.
+It also needs frequent watering - almost daily.
+Unlike other Northern types, it grows by an extensive production of stolons (above ground).

 Growth: Low, 1/10"

 Bermudagrass makes for a nice home lawn because it can tolerate a very low mowing height, which is also a reason it is widely used on golf courses in the South.
-It spreads by both stolons and rhizomes, which helps it to form a thick, dense turf.
-It is usually found in the south, but may grow as far north as Kansas City.
+It spreads by both stolons (above ground) and rhizomes (below ground), which helps it to form a thick, dense turf.
+It is usually found in the South, but may grow as far north as Kansas City.
 Its maintenance requirements (fertilizing, watering, mowing) are high.

 Popularity: Central U.S.

-Centipedegrass spreads through stolons, and forms a dense turf.
+Centipedegrass spreads above the ground through stolons and forms a dense turf.
 Because it grows horizontally, it requires less mowing and is easy to edge around garden beds and sidewalks.
-It is found throughout the warm-humid areas of the south.
+It is found throughout the warm-humid areas of the South.
 It does not grow well in hot, dry areas and will die if not supplied with adequate moisture.
-However, its fertilizer requirements are less than other warm-season grasses.
+However, it requires less fertilizer than other warm-season types.

-- Additional: will quickly go dormant during a drought
+Water: Less than average; will go dormant quickly during a drought

 Mainly found in California and Arizona, dichondra is often used for home lawns since it can be mowed like grass, and it forms a pleasing, dense turf.
 The leaves spread opposite of each other along creeping stems.
 It requires a constant supply of fertilizer, and is often attacked by insects and diseases.